AntonioFasano/BloomR/src/bloomr.beta.md

 Description
 ------------
-Open and close the connection to the Bloomberg service.
+Open,close and test the connection to the Bloomberg service.

 Usage
 -----
     br.open()
     br.close(con)
+    br.simulate(is=TRUE)
+    br.is.sim()

 Arguments
 ---------
 con
 :   the connection token returned from br.open()

+is
+:   if TRUE (default), simulate connection.

 Details
 -------

 `br.open` returns the connection token needed by the BloomR function downloading data.
 When you finish you session, you pass it to `br.close`.
-If you are using simulated data and so your connection token is NULL, closing the connection is optional.
+If you have run `br.simulate(is=TRUE)`, data are simulated (and your connection token is `NULL`). ` br.is.sim()` tests if the connection is simulated.
+If ` br.is.sim()`, closing the connection is optional.
 Anyway running `br.close(con)`, even if `con==NULL` avoids adding this line when you switch to a actual data download.

 Example